Unintellectual/ted/README.md

 # TED

-## Ted is a terminal text editor made in C programming language.
+#### Ted is a terminal text editor made in C programming language.
 With extra features implemented such as:

 - Syntax Highlighting
 - Find
 Ted is a terminal text editor made in C programming language.
 With extra features implemented such as:

 ![ted preview](./ted.webp)

-Feel free to remove any sections that aren't applicable to your project.

 ## Table of Contents